FireBreather65/FireBreather65/README.md

 ```
 - 📝 I regularly write articles on Hashnode (@FireBreather65).

-- 💬 Ask me about Git, Github, HTML5, and CSS3.
+- 💬 Ask me about Figma, Git, Github, Markdown, HTML5, and CSS3.

-- 📫 You can reach me in the comments of my articles or under the discussions tab of this repo.
+- 📫 You can reach me in the ways detailed in the "Connect with Me" section of this repo.

-- ⚡ In my free time, I love to read, write, or listen to music.
+- ⚡ In my free time, I love to listen to music or spend time with my cat.
 ```

 <!-- - 🌱 I’m currently improving my HTML and CSS knowledge using w3schools. -->